ckvansh/data_motion/README.md

 This case study is provided under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code and documentation.
 ```

-Feel free to use this template as a starting point for your README file on GitHub.
-Customize it by adding the specific details about your case study, including the database schema, table structures, and sample data.ta_motion